Sheffield Central (UK Parliament constituency): Boundaries

-The seat covers central Sheffield and extends as far as Nether Edge and the Manor.
+The seat covers central Sheffield and extends as far as Nether Edge and the Lower Walkley.
 It covers a similar area to the former Sheffield Park seat.
 It borders Sheffield Hallam, Sheffield Heeley, Sheffield Brightside and Hillsborough and Sheffield South East.

 History

 1885–1950

 Created under the Redistribution of Seats Act 1885 for the election that year, Sheffield Central was one of five divisions of the former Sheffield constituency.
 Sheffield Central was abolished in 1950 and the sitting MP, Harry Morris, stood and won in the new seat (now extinct) of Sheffield Neepsend.